Mida Ecocamp is eco-friendly. Which means…

 The support goes on by buying food stock from local small farmers and it opens a new market for them, they still have to adjust to.
 Anything is

 farmed organic here.
-We are not farming ourselves, as we want people to learn how to improve quality and quantity of their crops, one of the
+We are not farming ourselves, as this way a larger range of locals can be involved.
+We want people to learn how to improve

-projects planned from the camp's profits.
-This will help to feed their own families and also sell products to the camp or across the camp's borders.
+quality and quantity of their crops, one of the projects planned from the camp's profits.
+This will help to feed their own families and also sell

 At the moment locals supply limes, coconuts, fish and calamari, milk from their cows, and the old ladies are making charcoal for us.
 Most of our